 Sculptform offers two options for wrapped aluminium, our Wood Finish Aluminium range and our Real Timber Veneer.

 How does wrapped aluminium work?

-For both options a thin veneer is wrapped around aluminium Click-on battens, providing a timber aesthetic.
+For both options a thin veneer is wrapped around our aluminium products.
 Wrapping takes place in our Australian factory, allowing us to ensure the signature Sculptform level of quality.